Gnome Ranger

 Gnome Ranger is a graphic adventure game designed by Peter Austin and released by Level 9 in 1987.
 A still image is shown for each location, and the player enters text commands to move or interact.
 Ports to the Apple II and Atari 8-bit computers are text-only.
 A sequel was published in 1988: Ingrid's Back.

 Plot

-The gnome Ingrid Bottomlow has displeased her family by her un-gnomelike behaviour, such as going off to university and getting an education.
-She has been teleported from her village by a faulty scroll, and must find her way back...
+The gnome Ingrid Bottomlow has displeased her family by her un-gnomelike behavior, such as going off to university and getting an education.
+She has been teleported from her village by a faulty scroll, and has to find her way back.

 Gameplay

 The game's parser allows the player to perform complex tasks (Atari ST screenshot).

 The game is a text adventure with limited graphics on some systems.
 It comes with a short novella by Peter McBride ("The Gnettlefield Journal") explaining Ingrid's predicament and setting the background to the story.
 Gameplay is similar to the earlier Level 9 adventure Knight Orc, which uses the same game engine (KAOS).
 The player must explore the settings while collecting useful items and interacting with various non-player characters to solve puzzles and problems.

 The game takes place in three areas, each characterized by the non-player characters Ingrid will meet.
 The first contains characters of an animal nature, the second of a vegetable nature, and the third of a mineral nature.